mhm-ufz/SMI/README.md

 - added period object in mo_global_variables.
 - mask file is now optional

+## Bug fixes

+- kde is correctly applied for sub-annual data

 ## Usage

-The SMI code uses a kernel density estimator for transforming soil moisture values to the soil moisture index (SMI).
+The SMI code uses a kernel density estimator with a gaussian kernel for transforming soil moisture values to the soil moisture index (SMI).
 It has several features that are described in the namelist file main.dat.